This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- Fresh Basil - I prefer to use fresh basil for this recipe just because a stronger basil flavor here works well with the tomatoes.
-However, dried will work in a pinch.
+- Fresh Basil – Fresh basil is a must for this recipe just because a stronger basil flavor here works well with the tomatoes.
+Dried will work in a pinch.

 - Dried Oregano – Fresh is certainly fine for this recipe if you have it, but dried works well here.